MECHANICAL ENGINEERS SHOULD LEARN PYTHON

 originally posted on Quora in response to the question “Which programming language is most suitable for a mechanical engineer?”

-So the other answers here, while good, I think gloss over some nuance.
+So the other answers here, while good, gloss over some nuance.

-In general, as Shreeyash Lalit alludes to, there are 4 main classes of computation that mechanical engineers are involved in.
+As Shreeyash Lalit alludes to, mechanical engineers deal with 4 main classes of computation.
 Computer Aided Design , Finite Element Analysis, Data Acquisition, and Numerical Analysis.
-You will do well to be competent with the relevant tool in your industry for each one of these, but know that their domain is deep and that people have made entire careers being experts on just one of them.
+It’s good to be competent with the usual tool in your industry for each of these, but know that their domain is deep and that people have spent whole careers becoming experts in just one.

 But let’s look at each a little closer